behm/librets-extensions/README.md

 librets-extensions
 ==================

-Extension methods for libRets DotNet to simplify your your code
+Extension methods for lib-rets-dotnet to simplify your your code